-Another popular natural gas product is the 3X Inverse Natual Gas ETN (DGAZ).
-It moves in the opposite direction of the natural gas price, on a daily basis.
+The 3X Inverse Natual Gas ETN (DGAZ) is another popular natural gas ETF.
+Since it is an inverse fund, it moves in the opposite direction of the natural gas price, on a daily basis.

 The intraday price movements of these products are reflective of daily (not long-term) percentage price changes in natural gas.

-To day trade stocks or ETFs in the US, you need to have a $25,000 minimum trading account balance.
+To become a day trader of stocks or ETFs in the U.S., you need to have a $25,000 minimum trading account balance.
 Depending on how much income you want to generate and your leverage, you may wish to have more than $25,000 available to you.
-See Minimum Recommended Capital For Day Trading Stocks for guidance on how much capital you should start day trading ETFs and stocks with.